arjun372/NE591-008/src/project/project2/README.md

-# Project Milestone 2: Lazy-Evaluated Serial Diffusion Equation Solver
+# Project Milestone 2: Iterative, Lazy-Evaluated, Serial Diffusion Equation Solver

 Serial 2D, one speed, time-independent, neutron diffusion equation solver.
 Matrix equation solved using 5 iterative solvers and 1 direct solver (LU factorization) with pivoting.
 File I/O is performed using a combination of `CSV` and